parnhammm/csv-reader-project/README.md

 ## Installation

+Note to start this project, package.json script `start:run` needs to be set to the `index.ts` file of the approach you wish to take...

+- build/InheritenceApproach/index.js
+- build/CompositionApproach/index.js

-- In root directory, run `npm install`
+* In root directory, run `npm install`
-- In root directory, run `npm start` (This will start a running process in the current terminal window)
+* In root directory, run `npm start` (This will start a running process in the current terminal window)